How to stay organized at the fashion office

 Organization is one of the most important skills to work in fashion.
 It’s the basis of every job well executed and is all about making the most of your time.
 Organizational skills also demonstrate responsibility and guarantee trust from your boss and the whole team.
 So whatever career you seek for in fashion, being super organized is important.

 When I landed my first fashion internship in e-commerce at Alexander McQueen, staying organized is what helped me set the tone for my days at work.
-This quality not only benefited myself because I could be more productive, but also my supervisor and the entire team because I was able to get things done quickly and efficiently.
+This quality not only benefited myself because I could be more productive.
+However, it also benefited my supervisor and the entire team because I was able to get things done quickly and efficiently.
 Now, as the CEO of Glam Observer, organizational skills also help me to get through my days more smoothly.

 Organizational skills are indeed important to have no matter your role and career stage.
 You might think it’s mostly a must-have for senior roles who have a lot of responsibilities, but it’s not true.
 Actually, fashion interns and assistants especially need strong organizational skills because their job is to support someone else’s work.
 They spend most of their time in a magazine’s cupboard, packing and unpacking clothes, organizing contact databases, and so on.